 —Elisa Klein, Editor & Publisher

-We’re pleased to introduce our current intern from Portland State University, Dan Chilton.
+We’re pleased to tell you about Portland State University intern, Dan Chilton.

 Here’s some information about Dan in his own words: